Inquiry

 Contemporary life, dominated by technique and optimization, collapses the two.
 We produce goodness instead of becoming good.
 The shortcut works for a moment, but it cannot sustain a life, especially in midlife, when the task is not to find a new slogan but to revise the underlying story.
 Purpose becomes transformative only when grounded in meaning, when action flows from a deeper reckoning rather than from performance.
 Happiness, then, is not a hack but the consequence of living in alignment with what feels true.

-The essay below is available as a downloadable PDF..
+A condensed summary is provided below.
+The full essay is available as a downloadable PDF.

 Download the essay (PDF)